Motia Icon

 type: 'noop',

-description: 'Manager reviews request',
+description: 'Manager reviews the request',

 virtualSubscribes: ['approval.requested'],